canonical/netplan/doc/examples.md

       dhcp4: yes
 ```

-# How to configure your computer to connect to your home wifi network
+# How to configure your computer to connect to your home Wi-Fi network

-If all you need is to connect to your local domestic wifi network, use the configuration below:
+If all you need is to connect to your local domestic Wi-Fi network, use the configuration below:

 ```yaml
 network: